PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 Custom decompositions
 ---------------------

-PennyLane decomposes gates unknown to a particular device into other, "lower-level" gates.
-As a user you may want to fine-tune this mechanism, for example if you want your circuit to only use a certain gate set.
+PennyLane decomposes gates unknown to the device into other, "lower-level" gates.
+As a user, you may want to fine-tune this mechanism.
+For example, you may wish your circuit to use different fundamental gates.

 For example, suppose we would like to implement the following QNode: